TiagoBras/svg2code/README.md

 Whenever I find something from the specification that I need I implement it.

 I might also accept implementation requests, e.g., if someone needs shadows or gradients support.

+[Future: Instead of using templates for formating, I'll just feed unformatted code into a formater.]

 License
 -------